 When you have your hearing tested at a hearing healthcare professional, the results will be recorded onto a graph called an Audiogram.
 Your audiologist should explain all of your results to you in detail after your test, and you may choose to take a copy of your audiogram home with you.
 We know, however, that many people find that there is too much information to absorb everything!
-Here are some tips on how to read your audiogram to best understand your hearing assessment results.
+Here are some tips on reading your audiogram to best understand your hearing assessment results.

 If you have a colour copy of your audiogram, you should see marks in red and marks in blue.
 The red marks signify the results from the right ear, and the blue marks the results from the left ear.
 These marks are also unique symbols- circles or triangles represent the right ear and crosses or squares represent the left ear.